heejin-yoon/heejin-yoon.github.io/discussion.md

 <div style="margin-bottom: 4.0em;margin-top: 2.0em;font-size: 1em">
-  Below are my discussion slides from recent conferences where I served as a discussant.
+Below are discussion slides from conferences where I served as a discussant.
 </div>

 <ul>